ispeters/async_scope/asyncscope.md

 scope's count, which is only allowed when the scope is open; if copying fails, the new sender is an unassociated sender that behaves as if it were the result of a failed call to `nest()`.

-While a scope is closed, calls to `nest()` that return normally will have failed to increment the scope's count of outstanding operations or otherwise change the scope's state.
-In this case, the resulting _`nest-sender`_ is an unassociated sender.
-Unassociated _`nest-senders`_ do not have a reference to the scope they came from and always complete with `stopped` when connected and started.
-Copying or moving an unassociated sender produces another unassociated sender.

-Under the standard assumption that the arguments to `nest()` are and remain valid while evaluating `nest()`, it is always safe to invoke any supported operation on the returned _`nest-sender`_.

-The state transitions of a `simple_counting_scope` mean that it can be used to protect asynchronous work from use-after-free errors.
+The state transitions of a `simple_counting_scope` means that it can be used to protect asynchronous work from use-after-free errors.
 Given a resource, `res`, and a `simple_counting_scope`, `scope`, obeying the following policy is enough to ensure that there are no attempts to use `res` after its lifetime ends:

-- all senders that refer to `res` are nested within `scope`; and
+- all senders that refer to `res` are associated with `scope`; and
 - `scope` is destroyed (and therefore in the joined, unused, or unused-and-closed state) before `res` is destroyed.

 It is safe to destroy a scope in the unused or unusued-and-closed state because there can't be any work referring to the